-You may also seek assistance from Acas which offers a conciliation service for parties in dispute, whether or not a claim has been made to an employment tribunal.
+You may also seek assistance from Acas which offers a conciliation service for parties in dispute, whether or not you have made a claim to an Employment Tribunal.

 From 6 May 2014, all claimants (with very limited exceptions) will have to comply with the Early Conciliation Procedure before they can make a claim to the Employment Tribunal.
 Under the procedure, a person wanting to bring a claim has to present a completed early conciliation form to Acas or telephone Acas giving their details and those of their employer.
 Acas will then offer a free conciliation service to try and help the parties resolve their dispute.